 VVER-1000 plants were originally developed in the former Soviet Union and are equipped with PWR.
 They have an electrical gross power of 1000 MW.
-The full pressure containment of VVER-1000/320 series consists of a single shell made of linered pre-stressed concrete.
-The free volume under the containment amounts to approximately 60000 m3.
+The full pressure containment of VVER-1000/320 series consists of a pre-stressed concrete-lined single shell.
+The free volume under the containment amounts to approximately 60000 m.